Medford High School (Massachusetts): Campus

-Medford High School shares its campus and building with Medford Vocational-Technical High School in the Lawrence Estates section of Medford and on the southwest border of the Middlesex Fells Reservation.
+Medford High School, including the CTE wing, is located in the Lawrence Estates section of Medford and on the southwest border of the Middlesex Fells Reservation.
 As of 2015, Medford High School students can explore the Fells via the new "Mustang Trail."

 The Greater Boston Japanese Language School (ボストン補習授業校, Bosuton Hoshū Jugyō Kō), a supplementary school for Japanese people, holds classes at Medford High.
 Its weekday offices are in Arlington.
 The school began circa 1975, and from that point it was held at Medford High.

 Curriculum

 Most Medford High School students undertake a college preparatory curriculum that includes four classes of English, three classes each of mathematics, social studies, sciences, and for college-prep students, foreign languages, two classes each of physical education, health/wellness, one class of fine arts and one class of media and computer technology.
 All students must also complete sixty hours of community service throughout their four years at the school.